 Office staff also includes Barbara Ryan, Donna Tee and in-house CPA Susan Lewkowitz.
 They manage everyday business administration as well as sales.

 Palais Royal, established in 1996, is specialized in the acquisition of antique jewels and works of art, focusing on Cartier’s creations.
-The company is led by Tom Korpershoek, a second generation diamond dealer, Gilles Zalulyan, a third-generation art dealer, and jewellery expert and author of the book "Cartier Exceptional Objects," Oliver Bachet.
+The company is led by Tom Korpershoek, a second generation diamond dealer, and Gilles Zalulyan, a third-generation art dealer.
 Palais Royal has always been committed to offering a wide range of pieces selected for their authenticity, beauty and creativity.
 With offices in Paris, Hong Kong and Amsterdam. their extensive collection consists of primarily European pieces dating from the 18th century to the 21st century, made by the major jewellery houses including Cartier, Van Cleef & Arpels, Boucheron, Mauboussin, Bulgari, Chaumet, Marchak, Faberge and Tiffany.

 Dominik Biehler is the owner of Ernst Färber Munich and the latest link in his family’s long and distinguished heritage within the jewellery business.
 He is an expert, specializing in diamonds, mainly the larger ones, fine gemstones and natural pearls, as well as period and vintage jewellery.
 The first licence was issued in 1692 by the magistrate of Munich. thus a family business was born, through which 10 generations of gold- and silversmiths, jewellers, diamond and pearl merchants worked on Munich’s Marienplatz.
 In 1808 Anton Weishaupt was appointed by King Maximilian and made his contribution to the treasure of the Wittelsbach royal family.
 The marriage of the Weishaupt and Neresheimer families completed the professional scenario.
 August Neresheimer came from a family business spanning three generations, focused on pearls from the rivers of Bavaria.
 He had offices in Munich, Paris, Zurich and Amsterdam, was a specialist in oriental pearls and at the same time De Beers sightholder as early as the end of the 19th century. the Bavarian King requested him to restructure the famous Schatzkammer in Munich.